Carney Institute for Brain Science

 Our Work

-• The Center allows for integration across levels of computational analysis, which is critical for understanding the brain.
+• allows for integration across levels of computational analysis, which is critical for understanding the brain.

-• Building on Brown’s Open Curriculum, CCBS provides cross-training in computational methods for students, basic scientists and physician-scientists.
-The Center also enhances community engagement in computational brain science through hackathons, modeling challenges and scientific symposiums.
+• provides cross-training in computational methods for students, basic scientists and physician-scientists.
+The center also enhances community engagement in computational brain science through hackathons, modeling challenges and scientific symposiums.